 \subsection{Gaussian Process Methods}

-GP methods are suitable for online SDF learning but face challenges related to the high computational cost of kernel matrix inversion as the environment scale increases.
-To mitigate this, GPIS \cite{lee2019gpis} employs octree-based data partitioning and trains multiple GPs for each local partition.
+GPs are suitable for online SDF learning but face the high computation cost of matrix inversion as the environment scale increases.
+To mitigate this, GPIS \cite{lee2019gpis} employs octree-based data partitioning and trains a GP per local partition.
 However, its SDF estimates quickly revert to the zero-mean prior away from the surface.
-Log-GPIS \cite{lan2021loggpis} observes an important connection between the heat kernel and the unsigned distance function, and formulates unsigned distance field GP regression in log space.
-However, the log transformation does not consider sign information and distorts variance estimation, causing uncertainty to explode far from the surface.
-Furthermore, the surface estimation in Log-GPIS is sensitive to sensor noise and dynamic environmental changes.
-VDB-GPDF \cite{wu_vdb-gpdf_2025} improves surface estimation through OpenVDB TSDF fusion but does not provide sign estimates or reliable uncertainty quantification.
-To overcome these limitations, we introduce a continuous occupancy field front-end in \methodname based on BHM \cite{bayesianlr1997, bhm2017}, which provides robust sign prediction and accurate surface estimation, even in dynamic or noisy environments.
-Our GP back-end, then, learns SDF from the surface samples and formulates an uncertainty estimate that respects the SDF errors to deliver precise SDF and gradient predictions with reliable uncertainty quantification.
+Log-GPIS \cite{lan2021loggpis} exploits a connection between the heat kernel and the unsigned distance function (UDF) to formulate UDF GP regression in log space.
+However, the log transformation ignores sign information and distorts variance estimation, causing uncertainty to explode far from the surface.
+Its surface estimation is also sensitive to sensor noise and dynamic changes.
+VDB-GPDF \cite{wu_vdb-gpdf_2025} improves surface estimation through OpenVDB TSDF fusion but provides no sign estimates or reliable uncertainty quantification.
+To overcome these limitations, \methodname uses a continuous occupancy field front-end based on BHM \cite{bhm2017}, which provides robust sign prediction and accurate surface estimation even in dynamic or noisy environments.
+Our GP back-end then learns SDF from the surface samples and formulates an uncertainty estimate that respects the SDF errors, delivering precise SDF and gradient predictions with reliable uncertainty quantification.